 This is a much used sunscreen across families because it is classed as gentle.
-When I read the ingredients list however, I wasn’t surprised that I have had parents in my field of work (kinder teaching), tell me that their child’s eczema flares up after using this at kinder.
+When I read the ingredients list however, there are ingredients known for skin irritation.

-Firstly; just the preservatives in this are well known for their skin irritation.
+The preservatives in this are known for their skin irritation.
 (Phenoxyethanol, Benzyl Alcohol).

-Then; the active ingredients aren’t so great for you either.
+Then; the active ingredients.
 Below are the concerning ones.

-Octyl Salicylate: There is data on human case studies which show possible immune or allergenic effects.
+Octyl Salicylate: There is data on human case studies which show possible allergenic effects.
 This is also a suspected penetration enhancer.
 This means that it can increase the amount of other ingredients entering into the skin.